preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/search-feedback/index.rst

 Search feedback
 ===========================

 By default, it is possible for end users to provide search feedback.
-The feedback feature is available in Advanced Search.
+The feedback feature is available in advanced search.

 A search administrator can access and analyze the feedback in Omnia admin.
 If submitted by the end user, the search administrator will get a snapshot of the first page in the search result.
 The search query and results can be further analyzed using the search data from the end user query.

-Here, in the Search settings for the Business Profile, a list of Search Feedback will be shown, for example:
+Here, in the Search settings for the business profile, a list of search feedback will be shown, for example:

 .. image:: search-feedback-list.png